mhaugrud/msumcspy/_sources/Functions/Functionsthatreturnvalues.rst

     print("The result of ", toSquare, " squared is ", squareResult)

-The problem with this function is that even though it prints the value of the square, that value will not be returned to the place where the call was done.
+The problem with this function is that even though it prints the value of the square, that value will not be returned to the place where the call was made.
 Since line 6 uses the return value as the right hand side of an assignment statement, the evaluation of the function will be ``None``.
 In this case, ``squareResult`` will refer to that value after the assignment statement and therefore the result printed in line 7 is incorrect.
 Typically, functions will return values that can be printed or processed in some other way by the caller.

 .. admonition:: Fix the error ...